Quick links

 In the early 1800s the local Odaawaa tribe’s leader, Chief Blackbird, lived in an area today known as the Black Hills neighborhood, a prominent knob of land in the Grand River floodplain that overlooks the final reach of Plaster Creek before it joins the Grand River.
 A story recorded by Charles Belknap, one of the earliest mayors of Grand Rapids, recounts a disagreement between Chief Blackbird and a local missionary about the best place to encounter God.
 Chief Blackbird maintained his people worshipped the Great Spirit best outdoors, and thought it odd that the missionary was trying to convince the Chief’s people to come inside a building and look into a book to meet God.

-On one particular day, Chief Blackbird coerced the missionary into a small boat and the two of them travelled up Kee-No-Shay Creek until they reached a beautiful waterfall pouring over a large, colorful, and crystalline outcrop of gypsum.
+One day, Chief Blackbird and the missionary travelled in a small boat up Kee-No-Shay Creek until they reached a beautiful waterfall pouring over a large, colorful, and crystalline outcrop of gypsum.
 Chief Blackbird explained to the missionary that he and his people met their God in sacred spaces like this one.

 This was also the first known encounter of European immigrants with gypsum in West Michigan, a rock quickly recognized as a resource to be mined throughout the Grand Rapids area.
 New settlers used ground up gypsum as both a fertilizer and as a base for making plaster for construction.
 In fact, the first plaster mill in West Michigan was set up at a location near Chief Blackbird’s sacred spot in 1841.
-Soon after the creek was known as ‘Plaster Creek,’ a tragically more appropriate name because the extensive gypsum mining that ensued caused the creek to become so degraded it was no longer able to support walleye.
+Soon after, the creek became known as ‘Plaster Creek,’ as the extensive gypsum mining caused the creek to become so degraded it was no longer able to support walleye.

 As the city of Grand Rapids developed and expanded, the quality of Plaster Creek progressively declined.
 Several of the creek’s tributaries were put in underground pipes, including a 4-mile stretch of Silver Creek—one of Plaster Creek’s two major tributaries.
-By the early 2000’s, the creek was West Michigan’s most polluted stream, often carrying bacterial loads so high it was unsafe for wading and swimming (partial human body contact), in other words, people could get sick from touching the water.
+By the early 2000’s, the creek was West Michigan’s most polluted stream, often carrying bacterial loads so high it was unsafe for wading and swimming.
+In other words, people could get sick from simply touching the water.

-Over the years the land in and around the watershed has been logged, farmed and developed into residential areas, industries, parking lots, railroads, highways, and includes 9 different local governments.
-Today the landscape of the watershed is changed to the point that stormwater does not have enough places to soak into the ground, but flows quickly off the surface taking pollutants with it.
-The pollutants found in the stream come from a variety of sources: sediment from runoff and from in-stream erosion, excess nutrients from fertilizers, and E. coli bacteria from pet waste, agricultural runoff, and possible septic system failures.
+Over the years, the land in and around this watershed has been logged, farmed, and developed.
+It supports residential areas, industries, parking lots, railroads, highways, and 9 different local governments.
+The pollutants found in the stream come from a variety of sources: sediment from runoff and from in-stream erosion, excess nutrients from fertilizers, E. coli bacteria from pet waste, agricultural runoff, and possible septic system failures.
 But there is one pollutant that is a trigger for all the others: stormwater.
 Like most cities, stormwater in Grand Rapids is guided into drains that empty directly into Plaster Creek.
-The rainwater that flows over our roads, fields, lawns, rooftops and parking lots quickly finds its way into Plaster Creek, along with all the dirt, fertilizer, oil, heat and debris that stormwater runoff carries with it.
+The rainwater that flows over our roads, fields, lawns, rooftops and parking lots quickly finds its way into Plaster Creek, picking up dirt, fertilizer, oil, heat, and debris as it goes.

 Development of the Plaster Creek Stewards